 If you were not able to find the right pair of stability training shoes, another option is to try using a customized orthotic insert in your neutral training shoes.
 These inserts are designed with longitudinal arch support and a supportive structure in the medial heel.
 However, you have to make sure that the trainers have a removable insole, in place of which the orthotics would be used.
 Quality shoes should also have a lip in the back to prevent the insert from sliding back and up the heel.
 Consult a podiatrist or a similar specialist to design a personalized insert to meet your specific needs.

-Stability training shoes are meant to prevent or ease undesirable consequences of overpronation.
-However, getting a pair does not necessarily solve the problem.
+Stability training shoes are meant to prevent or ease the undesirable consequences of overpronation.
+However, as studies show, getting a pair of shoes with arch support does not necessarily solve the problem.
 Correcting overpronation is a very sensitive process which requires a holistic approach, and choosing the right footgear is only part of the equation.
 Thus, it is strongly recommended to see a specialist who would be able to detect the fact and degree of overpronation.
 You will also receive guidance on treatment and the type of footwear needed.

 How can you tell if your feet overpronate?

 While self-diagnosis is not always a good idea, there are a few simple preliminary tests that you could do at home to check if you have overpronation.
 However, it is still strongly advised to visit a podiatrist to get a professional’s perspective on the matter before considering stability training shoes.

 - Examine your feet in the mirror